CPAN-Security/security.metacpan.org/sbom/README.md

 ## Owner

-Has the legal owership rights for the dist (e.g a business, or the Author).
+Has the legal ownership rights for the dist (e.g a business, or the Author).
 May decide the name of the project, or other project parameters for (or on behalf of) the Author.

 > [!IMPORTANT]